Ignition Park: Inception of Ignition Park

 Ignition Park was announced in 2008.
 It represented the municipal government's response to a decision in 2008 by the Semiconductor Research Corporation's Nanoelectronics Research Initiative (NRI) to locate the fourth of its national research centers, known as the Midwest Institute for Nanoelectronics Discovery (MIND), at the University of Notre Dame.
 Plans were for the park to concentrate on high-potential technologies and ventures, as well as the commercialization of nanotechnology concepts inspired by MIND.

 Ignition Park is one of the two locations that jointly make up Indiana's first two-site state-certified technology park.
 The other is Innovation Park at Notre Dame, located on 12 acre on the city's northeast side adjacent to the Notre Dame campus.
 Innovation Park, developed through a partnership between South Bend and the University of Notre Dame, opened its doors in 2009, and is targeted towards academic research and fostering startup companies.
 It has been the hope of planners that the companies that that startup at Innovation Park might, once they get their footing, choose to move to Ignition Park when establishing their permanent location.
 This would keep those startups formed at Innovation Park in the South Bend area.
 Innovation Park has been described by leadership as acting as a "commercialization bridge" where companies can be located in their period of transition between basic research and building more permanent operations at Ignition Park.
 South Bend's dual-site technology park (consisting of Ignition Park and Innovation Park) has aimed to compete with technology parks in Chicago and other areas of Illinois.

 The technology park's location benefitted from the presence of a fiber-optic trunkline located along the nearby rail corridor.
-Because of that, Comcast is able to provide tenants of Ignition Park access to its backbone network, which, as of 2014, provided costumers 100-gigabit-per-second service.
+Because of that, Comcast is able to provide tenants of Ignition Park access to its backbone network, which, as of 2014, provided customers with 100-gigabit-per-second service.